-Even better news—this powerful tax planning tool has actually been approved in several private-letter rulings by the IRS.
-Wyoming and Delaware have also followed suit with their own WING and DING Trusts respectively.[Editor’s Note: Read more about tax strategy with the article “Multigenerational Tax Strategy for High Net Worth Families,” by Gerry Nowotny.]
+Even better news—this powerful tax planning tool has been approved in several private letter rulings by the IRS.
+Wyoming and Delaware have also followed suit with their own WING and DING Trusts respectively.

-Furthermore, through careful design of powers, the grantor can exercise considerable influence over who gets what when distributions are ultimately made.
+Furthermore, through the careful design of powers, the grantor can exercise considerable influence over who gets what when distributions are ultimately made.
 With respect to investment decisions, the grantor’s involvement can be even more direct.

 When it comes to financial planners, the trust can still use financial planners from the grantor’s state of residence.
 If the trust has an investment committee, the committee can direct trustees living in Nevada to use a financial planner in California, for example.